 SC Native Americans – Wassamasaw Tribe of Varnertown

-South Carolina SC Native Americans SC Indian Tribes SC Wassamasaw Indians
+South Carolina SC Native Americans SC Indian Tribes SC Wassamasaw Indians of Varnertown

 - Alternate spellings: Wasamasaw may have been the orginial spelling, but over time it has changed to Wassamasaw.
 The group is also known as the Varner Town (or Varnertown) Indian Community.